DenisIvanov26/test/README.md

 ### 6. Button for Navigation:

 Yet another button should re-route users to another page within the app when clicked.
 You can choose any existing page or create a new one for this purpose.
-Use the `Link` component from Next.js for this navigation.

 ### 7. Image Inclusion: